shun60s/spectral-subtraction/README.md

 There was old, a low quality analog recording source (4KHz sampling, mono) which includes noise to strike ears.
 It's an indian mantra.
 It consists of human voice and background noise.
-In order to make the souce sound soften to hear, appy noise reduction method by spectral subtraction.
+In order to make the souce sound soften to hear, apply noise reduction method by spectral subtraction.

 The figure below is a comparison the source waveform and noise reduced waveform by this spectral subtraction.